AdamSmasherDerby/Statsbook-Tool/README.md

 Statsbook Tool is a utility for processing WFTDA statsbook files.
 It will read a WFTDA Excel spreadsheet file and produce a list of detected errors.
-It will also save the game in DerbyJSON format, in case that proves useful.
+In addition, it can export rosters from the IGRF page of the StatsBook in .xml format for importation to CRG Scoreboard.
+It can also save the game in DerbyJSON format, in case that proves useful for some reason.

 This software is not provided, endorsed, produced, or supported by the WFTDA.
 It is not guaranteed to work, to be free of false positives, false negatives, random bugs, or apocalyptic curses.

 At present it supports the 2017 and 2018 statsbook formats.
 Feed it an older statsbook at your own peril.